 Yes, you can track your performance in two ways:

 NOTE 1: If during the exam you are not sure about your answer to a particular question, you can mark it by clicking the Mark/Unmark button.
-Questions that are marked (whether answered or unanswered) will appear with a red mark in the Index matrix.
+Questions that are marked (whether answered or unanswered) will appear with a little red mark in the Index matrix.

 Yes, as long as you have an electronic device that has an internet connection, a browser, and can connect to our website.
-Remember however that you can only use the exams from up to two devices.
+Remember however that you can only use our exams from up to two devices.

-No, that is not possible as the software needs to constantly transfer data from the frontend to the backend and vice versa for it to work properly.
+No. That is not possible as the software needs to constantly transfer data from the front end to the back end and vice versa for it to work properly.